The Beauty of a Broken Heart

 “I’m sorry, please forgive me, thank-you, I love you.”

 It doesn’t matter if you feel the person deserves forgiveness or not.
 This is not just the releasing of the emotional tethers that hold people to you, this is also about self-forgiveness.
 We say this to ourselves to help our own healing process as well as on behalf of another person.
-Contact me for Spiritual Mentorship if you would like some help in this process.
+Contact me for a Heart Clearing if you would like some help in this process.

 Find the closure with others who we need to release.